Media

 STILBLOG

-I don't think it takes much retro attraction to be a neon fan.
-Neon inscriptions are exciting not only in their objectivity and as an increasingly rare phenomenon, but they are also special because of their typographical memory value and their character that once significantly defined the cityscape.
-At a glance, they bring back the atmosphere of the era in which they were born.
+I don't think one needs a particular retro fascination to be a neon enthusiast.
+Neon signs are exciting not only in their objectivity and as an increasingly rare phenomenon, but also because of their typographic memorial value and their character, which once significantly defined the cityscape.
+They instantly bring back the atmosphere of the era in which they were born.

 Article